Alan-Miller/headers/README.md

 1. Copy the URL using the round green button (or by copying it from the URL bar, making sure to omit the `?inspect` query at the end).
 1. The copied URL is the URL to which you will make requests using any of the normal methods for requests. [requestb.in](https://requestb.in/) will track the request data for the last 20 requests, which you can see by refreshing the web site.

 ---

 ## Responses
 A response is made of the following parts:
 - Head
     - Start-line (version, status code, status text) (e.g., `HTTP/1.1 404 Not Found`)
-    - Headers (case-insensitive string followed by a value)
+    - One or more Headers (each a case-insensitive string followed by a value)
 - Body (optional)
     - Data

 ### Headers
 Below are some common HTTP headers.
 For more on these and other headers, see [the docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).